Alternating Current (AC)

 Current

-Current is a flow of electricity.
-DC flows from negative to positive.
-AC alternates in direction.
-The standard symbol for current is “I” and it is measured in Amperes (Amps).
+Current is the flow of electricity.
+DC flows from negative to positive; AC alternates in direction.
+The number of amperes measured in an electrical current.

 Direct Current (DC)